Here’s another letter from James, who sent you that big long list yesterday.

 When I pop into the homes here I see the children glued to the TV screens, watching all these adverts.

 I wish toy advertising was banned till after nine o’clock at night!
 Advertisers don’t care about what your children really need.
+You asked about Christmas shopping on a budget.
 What I’d like to do is load up the sleigh with all the good old-fashioned toys that don’t cost the earth and that give children hours of healthy fun.
 You know the sort we used to take to the houses when their mums and dads were boys and girls: dolls, toy cars, dressing-up clothes, puppets, balls, wooden building blocks, construction sets.

 The families used to have so much fun with the games like Scrabble and Monopoly.
 And the elves have been having great fun playing Boggle.
 I love jigsaws too.
 Did you see the Wasgij’s in the storeroom?
 I hope there’ll be one left over for me after Christmas.
 It’s a sort of backwards jigsaw where the picture isn’t on the box, you have to imagine it from the clues that are given.